 Once upon a time, hardware equalizers would only use gain to boost your signal but not when attenuating.
 Boosting requires gain to increase the volume, which is the equivalent of increasing the voltage to boost the amplitude of the signal.
 There is some truth to this argument, but only some.

 These days, almost every single hardware EQ is going to an active power source even when cutting.
 As a matter of fact, in all of my years of using and reading about equalizers I couldn't afford, I only encountered one that was presently being sold that used passive cutting.
-It considered when people talk about the best mastering EQ, but that's one out of countless.
+It's always considered when people talk about the best mastering EQ, but that's one out of countless.
 The point is, it's simply not very common any more.
 The circuitry has become more complex and always requires active power.

 Here's the other caveat.
 People make this argument knowing they've never touched a passive hardware equalizer and all the while knowing every single person they are talking to is using a digital EQ in the form of a plugin.